Charged with drug driving? Immediate help is one ‘phone call away.

 - Available to speak to clients 7 days a week, 365 days a year between 8.00 AM and 8.00 PM;

-- A specialist drug and drink driving advocate, who has practiced for 36 years in both the Magistrates and Crown Court, with experience of both the High Court and Court of Appeal;
+- A specialist drug driving advocate, who has practiced for 36 years in both the Magistrates and Crown Court, and also having practiced in the High Court and Court of Appeal;

 - Who will have sole control of your case and who will be the one taking your call, at 12.00 midday on a Saturday, if you choose to call.
 In other words a lawyer available at your convenience, not the other way around;